Rana-Phy/PDF-RABBIT/docs/quickstart.md

 # Step 3 — Define the Experiment

-`ExperimentalInfo` stores all experimental parameters used throughout the workflow.
+`ExperimentalInfo` stores the experimental parameters used throughout the analysis pipeline.

 ```python
 exp = ExperimentalInfo(